Leafwing-Studios/fop-rules/docs/rules/resources-and-resting/README.md

 Magic is your very life force: your concern should not be running out of essence, but whether overusing your powers will leave you drained beyond saving or accidentally kill you.

 You can recover essence by using the Essence Tap minor action, replenishing your essence at the risk of exhaustion.
-When you attempt to spend more essence than you currently have, you automatically and immediately gain the benefits of the Essence Tap minor action, but only restore essence equal to twice your profiency bonus.
+When you attempt to spend more essence than you currently have, you automatically and immediately gain the benefits of the Essence Tap minor action, but only restore essence equal to twice your proficiency bonus.

 ## Exhaustion